 Objective:

 Provide the harness team with the ability to export bundle segment data on a selected harness segment, consisting of the outer and inner diameter of the cable and individual wires.
-The exported data shall consist of an Excel spreadsheet and DXF graphic of the bundle segment.
+The exported data shall consist of an Excel spreadsheet of the bundle segment.

 Background:

-The harness group is looking to use Zuken’s ability of displaying the minimum cross-section in order to import an Excel formatted file and DXF of a bundle segment cross-section into the COMSOL simulation tool in order to perform a thermal analysis.
+The harness group is looking to use Zuken’s ability of displaying the minimum cross-section in order to import an Excel formatted file of a bundle segment cross-section into the COMSOL simulation tool in order to perform a thermal analysis.

 E3.HarnessAnalyzer: